richard-moulton/D-Stream/README.md

 # D-Stream
 Implementation of the D-Stream clustering algorithm for use in MOA.
+Tested for compatability with MOA 16.04.

 TODO:
 - [x] Complete 'adjustClustering' method in DStream;